sharp275/WCL-Cloud-Challenge-Four/Readme.md

 Check *Allow agent forwarding*.

-For **Private key file for authentication** use the key for the public instance.
+For **Private key file for authentication**, use the key for the public instance.

 Click *Open*